 8 Tips for Creating Emails Physicians Will Open

-Checking email is still a part of every physician’s workday, making it a cost-effective way of distributing information and staying connected.
-That said, emailing providers in a way that creates engagement can be both an art and a science.
-As someone with over 10 years in marketing, I’ve collected 8 physician email marketing tips that liaisons should consider when it comes to creating compelling emails that physicians and advanced care practitioners will want to open.
+Checking email remains a part of every physician’s workday, making it a cost-effective way to share information.
+However, emailing providers in a way that fosters engagement requires both art and science.
+With over 10 years of marketing experience, I’ve gathered 8 tips for creating compelling emails that physicians and advanced care practitioners will want to open.

 1. Be focused.

-Rather than using the same email content for all your clients and prospects, segment your targets thoughtfully by one or more of the following criteria depending on the key message you are wanting to impart.
-For example, you might want to limit your recipient list to a specific specialty or sub-specialty or those providers who are known to cater to a specific market or patient population.
+Instead of using the same email content for all clients and prospects, segment your targets based on relevant criteria.
+For example, limit your recipient list to a specific specialty, sub-specialty, or providers catering to a particular market or patient population.

 2. Be goal-oriented.